 The hockey association is offering free concussion baseline testing for your hockey player with ImPACT, the same program used by many other schools and professional organizations.
 There is an information sheet and consent form attached.
 If your child has symptoms of a concussion, this baseline test can be used by his or her medical provider to determine recovery and return to play.

-The test has been divided into 2 age brackets: age 12-59 (yes, coaches can do this too) and ages 5-11.
+The test has been divided into 2 age brackets: age 12-59 (baseline testing date is already past; your doctor's office may be able to do this but there is a fee and insurance may not cover it) and ages 5-11.

 If you missed Faribault Hockey registration night no worries .